Tori Amos discography

-Tori Amos is an American pianist and singer-songwriter whose musical career began in 1980, at the age of seventeen, when she and her brother co-wrote the song "Baltimore".
+Tori Amos is an American singer-songwriter and pianist whose musical career began in 1980, at the age of 17, when she and her brother co-wrote the song "Baltimore".
 The song was selected as the winning song in a contest for the Baltimore Orioles and was recorded and pressed locally as a 7" single.
-From 1984 to 1989, Amos fronted the synth-pop band Y Kant Tori Read, which released one self-titled album with Atlantic Records in 1988 before breaking up.
+From 1984 to 1989, Amos fronted the synth-pop band Y Kant Tori Read, which released one eponymous studio album with Atlantic Records in 1988 before breaking up.
 Shortly thereafter, Amos began writing and recording material that would serve as the debut of her solo career.
 Still signed with Atlantic, and its UK counterpart East West, Amos' initial solo material was rejected by the label in 1990.
 Under the guidance of co-producers Eric Rosse, Davitt Sigerson and Ian Stanley, a second version of the album was created and accepted by the label the following year.

-Amos' solo career began in October 1991 with the UK release of the Me and a Gun EP.
+Amos' solo career began in October 1991 with the UK release of the Me and a Gun extended play (EP).
 The following month, after the first track on the EP was receiving more airplay than the title track, the label reissued the EP with the same artwork, but changed the title to Silent All These Years.
-Although the second version of the EP reached only number 51 on the UK chart, BBC Radio 1 picked it as "Record of the Week", which helped Amos get her initial exposure.
-Her debut solo album, Little Earthquakes, was released two months later in January 1992.
-The album peaked at number 14 on the Australian and UK Albums Chart and at number 54 on the Billboard 200.
+Although the second version of the EP reached only No. 51 on the UK chart, BBC Radio 1 picked it as "Record of the Week", which helped Amos get her initial exposure.
+Her debut solo studio album, Little Earthquakes, was released two months later in January 1992.
+The album peaked at No. 14 on the Australian and UK Albums Chart and at No. 54 on the U.S. Billboard 200.
 Upon its release, the album received mostly positive reviews and was labeled an important album that kick-started the female singer-songwriter movement of the 1990s.
-Despite reaching only number 54 on the Billboard 200, Little Earthquakes was a mainstay on the chart for 38 weeks and remains Amos' highest-selling album in the United States.
+Despite reaching only No. 54 on the Billboard 200, Little Earthquakes was a mainstay on the chart for 38 weeks and remains Amos' highest-selling album in the United States.